 Carson Kitchen.
 Downtown eatery founded by the late, great chef Kerry Simon.
 Delicious small plates, burgers, mac-n-cheese.
 Three words for you: fried chicken skins.
 No reservations and some tables are community style.
 Bonus: head around the corner to the Downtown Cocktail Room after.
 DFV: 3.6 miles.

 District One: In the same shopping center as the original Chada.
 Recent and much-lauded addition to the Vegas dining scene.
 Predominantly Vietnamese Asian fusion menu, and insanely delicious Vietnamese iced coffees.
 Open until 3am.
 DFV: 3.3 miles.

-Eatt Healthy Food: Insanely gorgeous, delicious, healthy and modestly-priced food modern French cuisine, served in a bright, casual room, and brought to you by a team with a Michelin-starred background.
+Eatt Gourmet Bistro: Insanely gorgeous, delicious, healthy and modestly-priced modern French cuisine, served in a bright, casual room, and brought to you by a team with a Michelin-starred background.
 Open daily 10:30am – 8:30pm.
 A bit of a distance from the Strip, but if you find yourself on the west side of town it’s a must.
 DFV: 7 miles.